muziejus/media-history-of-nyc/sections/schedule.md

 Required readings indicated with quotation marks (“”) will be available as pdfs. *They should be printed out for use in class*.
-The texts for presentations.

 The list of references at the end of the pdf version of the syllabus provides bibliographic details for all the texts for the course.